HsaoMing/HsaoMing.github.io/source/_posts/SoundSynth-environment-build.md

 #### Auto install

-Qt5, GSL and Boost will be installed after type the following command.
+Qt5, GSL, FFmpeg and Boost will be installed after type the following command.

 ```bash
 # Qt5